×

 All about Gabbro and Dacite Properties

 Know all about Gabbro and Dacite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Gabbro and Dacite belong to Igneous Rocks.Texture of Gabbro is Phaneritic whereas that of Dacite is Aphanitic to Porphyritic.
 Gabbro appears Veined and Shiny and Dacite appears Vesicular.
-The luster of Gabbro is not available while that of Dacite is subvitreous to dull.
+The luster of Gabbro is while that of Dacite is subvitreous to dull.
 Gabbro is available in dark grey to black colors whereas Dacite is available in bluish - grey, brown, grey, light to dark grey colors.
 The commercial uses of Gabbro are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Dacite are commemorative tablets, creating artwork.